1928 Gold Certificates – Still Legal to Own

 Quick tip for new collectors: don’t clean your notes.
-Chemical cleaning destroys paper fibers.
-Even if a note looks brighter after treatment, the damage is...
+Currency collecting Chemical cleaning destroys paper fibers.
+Even if a note looks brighter after treatment, the...

 Starting a currency collection feels overwhelming.
 Thousands of different notes exist, prices range from pocket change to house payments, and specialized terminology fills every reference...